Choosing change management metrics

 This is great news for change managers because if you're able to measure something then the probability of leaders acting on the information is a lot higher.

 The right metrics will depend on your specific context and goals.
-Start with what you're trying to achieve in each phase, and work through your goals and the specific nature of the project to come up with a strong set of metrics that will help you understand the effectiveness of the change activities you're building.
+Start by identifying what you're trying to achieve in each phase, and work through your goals and the specific nature of the project to come up with a strong set of metrics that will help you understand the effectiveness of the change activities you're building.

 For all your change management questions and change projects, we're here to help.
 Book a free introduction to find out more.